instana/instana-grafana-datasource/README.md

 If your Dynamic Focus query matches multiple instances then, the returned dataset will include metrics from all those matching instances; providing graphs with multiple plots like the example below.

 ![custom plot graph](https://raw.githubusercontent.com/instana/instana-grafana-datasource/master/screenshots/custom-metrics-sml.png)

+#### Change legend format

+To adjust the legend display you can provide an own "Legend format".
+Supported values for replacement are:
+- $label - the entity label
+- $host - the corresponding host
+- $pid - the corresponding PID
+- $metric - the displayed metric
+- $type - the entity type
+- $service - the service label (for endpoints only)
+- $name - a label alternative
+If no custom format is provided the default '''$label (on host $host)''' will be shown.